camronjacobson/spectrum-optimization-demo/README.md

 - Generate maps and reports

 ## 👤 About Me
-I'm Camron Jacobson, a computer science student fascinated by the intersection of technology, policy, and real-world impact.
+I'm Camron Jacobson, a Data Science student fascinated by the intersection of technology, policy, and real-world impact.

-During this internship, I learned how powerful data and optimization can be—and how much they depend on clear communication and creative problem-solving.
+During this internship, I learned how powerful data and optimization can be and how much they depend on clear communication and creative problem-solving.

 Thanks for exploring my project!